zer2/fantasy-basketball-optimizer/about/static_explanation.md

 \frac{\frac{a_p}{a_\mu} \left( r_p - r_\mu \right) }{\sqrt{r_\sigma^2 + r_\tau^2}}
 $$

 I call these G-scores, and it turns out that these are quite different from Z-scores.
-For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.
+With 2022-23 data, they are as follows

+Category | G-score as fraction of Z-score
+Assists | 75\%
+Blocks | 68\%
+Field | Goal 56\%
+Free Throw | 58\%
+Points |  65\%
+Rebounds | 69\%
+Steals | 44\%
+Threes | 72\%
+Turnovers | 62\%

+Volatile categories like steals are heavily down-weighted.

 Intuitively, why does this happen?
 The way I think about it is that investing heavily into a volatile category will lead to only a flimsy advantage, and so is likely less worthwhile than investing into a robust category.
 Many managers have this intuition already, de-prioritizing unpredictable categories like steals relative to what Z-scores would suggest.
 The G-score idea just converts that intuition into mathematical rigor

 ## 5. Head-to-head simulation results

 Our logic relies on many assumptions, so we can't be sure that G-scores work in practice.
 What we can do is simulate actual head-to-head drafts and see how G-score does against Z-score.

-The code in this repository simulates a simplistic version of head-to-head fantasy basketball, via a $12$ team snake draft.
-It doesn't include advanced strategies like using the waiver wire or punting categories, but for the most part it should be similar to real fantasy.
-For more detail, check out the paper.

 The expected win rate if all strategies are equally good is $\frac{1}{12} = 8.33\%$.
 Empirical win rates are shown below for *Head-to-Head: Each Category* 9-Cat, which includes all categories, and 8-Cat, a variant which excludes turnovers